matomatical/coursework-portfolio/README.md

   I was chiefly responsible for the mathematical details and was able to contribute some algorithmic direction to help our programs scale (in hindsight, we might have eeked out even more performance by switching from pure python to numpy in key places).
+We also worked together closely on the report, however, afterward submission, I added the appendix on scalable implementation tactics alone.

   I enjoyed this project a lot.
 I felt like we were working very close to the forefront of this field, because we were innovating over the implementation and approaches of the related works which we started from and we were able to achieve reasonable success in this very challenging, sparse-data problem.
+Some proffessors commented that we might have come up with truly novel contributions in this area.

 #### PHYC90045 Introduction to Quantum Computing